 THE NEED TO COMMENCE APPLICATIONS WELL BEFORE CRITICAL DATES

-Contractors need to get their bonding requirements in order early.
+Contractors need to get their performance bond requirements in order early.
 There’s not much point in asking for one off bonds the day before the first progress payment is due.
 We recommend that contractors have Bonded NZ arrange a facility in advance so that when a bond is required it can be issued with a minimum of delay.

 The facility should be for an amount which will cover all the contractors possible requirement over the following 12 months.

 Considerable information will be asked for, and the process will be time consuming.
 But consider that the bond provider is being asked to guarantee the contractors work – put yourself in the bond provider’s shoes and ask what you would want if you were asked to guarantee someone previously unknown to you.